harvard-dce/mh-opsworks/README.md

 1. Update the `ffmpeg_version` opsworks stack `custom_json` value to the `ffmpeg_version` that you used above - 2.7.2, 2.8, etc.

-1. Run the recipe "mh-opsworks-recipes::install-ffmpeg" on instances of concern to re-deploy a new ffmpeg.
+1. Run the recipe "oc-opsworks-recipes::install-ffmpeg" on instances of concern to re-deploy a new ffmpeg.
 If everything is set up properly, ffmpeg will be installed the first time an instance starts as well.

-1. Ensure your matterhorn `config.properties` points to the correct path - `/usr/local/bin/ffmpeg`.
-This is configured automatically in `mh-opsworks-recipes`.
+1. Ensure your opencast `config.properties` points to the correct path - `/usr/local/bin/ffmpeg`.
+This is configured automatically in `oc-opsworks-recipes`.

 ### Horizontal worker scaling